 As when we think that the most significant human minds have explored all of the world’s possible mysteries- The sufficiency generating curiosity to go beyond Earth, some of the existing mysteries of Upper Mustang still leave archaeologists bewildered.
 Housed in the Trans-Himalayan region of Nepal, the kingdom lay forbidden up until two decades back.
 Besides the polished white landscapes, enthralling mountains, outlandish villages and the sublime remoteness, the presence of more than 10,000 cave complexes add up a mystical charm to Upper Mustang.

 Human beings have a whole ancestral history entangled to caves as that is where the evolution started.
 Back in the Stone Age, humans were cave people.
 And the most interesting thing is, Upper Mustang has shreds of evidence of the whole cave civilization attached to it.
-We can find multi-storeyed Sky Caves in the hills and cliffs (30 meters and above), which reflects a very old era of mankind.
-Whether Lamas used to fly up to the caves (a popular belief) or not; Or is it the water level that has gone down in thousands of years, is inexplicable.
+We can find the multi-storeyed Sky Caves in the hills and cliffs (30 meters and above), which reflects an ancient era of humankind.
+Whether Lamas used to fly up to the caves (a widespread belief) or not; Or is it the water level that has gone down in thousands of years, is inexplicable.
 Let’s not sink into that!
 However, we have compiled a list of purposes that the caves in Upper Mustang might have served from older to the more recent times.

 There are many more interesting findings and stories in Upper Mustang.
 If you want to know more, Subscribe to our newsletter to keep updated with our latest posts!